ivancmc/template_pwa/FIREBASE_SETUP.md

 ### Step 3: Configure Authorized Domains
 1. In Authentication > Settings > Authorized domains
-2. Add your Replit domain if it's not already there
+2. Add your Replit domain(s):
-3. The domain should be something like: `your-repl-name.your-username.repl.co`
+   - For new Replit: `your-repl-name.your-username.replit.dev`
+   - For legacy Replit: `your-repl-name.your-username.repl.co`
+   - You may need to add BOTH formats
-4. For development, also add: `localhost` and `127.0.0.1`
+3. For development, also add: `localhost` and `127.0.0.1`

+**Important**: The domain must match EXACTLY.

+For this Replit project, add: `workspace.ivcmc.replit.dev`

+Always check your browser URL and copy the domain portion (without https://).

 ### Step 4: OAuth Consent Screen (Google Cloud Console)
 If you encounter OAuth issues: